wlonk/arcadia/appendices/geography_and_culture.rst

 London is the driving force of encroaching modernity.
 If anything will close the gates to magic and Fairyland again, it will come from London.
-Magicians find it more difficult to cast spells in London, just as they do when they are further from England's shores.
+Magicians find it more difficult and dangerous to cast spells in London, just as they do when they are further from England's shores.

 While the action of a game may *move* to London, I strongly encourage you to not set a game here.